willnorris/wordpress-opengraph/readme.txt

 Contributors: willnorris
 Tags: social, opengraph, ogp, facebook
 Requires at least: 2.3
-Tested up to: 3.3.2
+Tested up to: 3.5
-Stable tag: 1.4
+Stable tag: 1.5
 License: Apache License, Version 2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0.html

-Adds Open Graph metadata to your pages so that they look great when shared on sites like Facebook and Google+.
+Adds Open Graph metadata to your posts and pages so that they look great when shared on sites like Facebook and Google+.

 == Description ==